Latest News & Blog

 There are a few methods of verification and the option you get will vary.
 It depends on things like your category, existing information about your business that is publicly available, your region and so forth.
 Verification methods include:

-- Postal – Google will mail out a verification code to the address you listed on your business profile.
-This was the most common option however recently other methods have been offered.
+• Postal — Google will mail out a verification code to the address you listed on your business profile.

-- Phone or Email – not all businesses are eligible to verify using this method however it involves a verification being sent via text, phone call or email (usually an email that’s associated with the website domain – e.g. info@yourdomain.com).
-It’s not exactly clear which businesses qualify but it may have something to do with your category.
+• Phone or Email — not all businesses are eligible to verify using this method, but it involves a verification being sent via text, phone call or email.

 In some instances you may need to verify the listing using multiple methods.